 Even the biggest fashion event in Germany focuses on Wearables at one of its conferences.
 FASHIONTECH is one of the higlights at Berlin Fashion Week and invites speakers and the audience to engage with and discuss the latest developments within the field.
 Keynotes, discussions and presentations about pivotol topics are held on 4th of July at Kraftwerk Berlin.
 If you want to see up-and-coming stars and discover innovations in Wearables, the Telekom Fusion Award, lets you get a firsthand look at prototypes.

 Berlin is brimming with innovation and is constantly developing and evolving: the market doesn’t stand still so researchers constantly strive to improve and invent.
-The is a thriving creative hub for development and is supported by many innovative institutes.
+This is a thriving creative hub for development and is supported by many innovative institutes.

 All about smart wearables and Berlin's Wearables scene: Berlin Fashion Week website

 Berlin as a Fashion Location: businesslocation.de/fashion